sheltermanager/asm3/doc/manual/faq.rst

 -------------------------------

 Originally, ASM allowed you to set a system-wide theme for all users.
 It no longer does this.
-We decided to remove that behaviour so that users are all given a consistent starting point and so that what users see on screen when they start using the system matches the screenshots in the documentation and help videos.
+We decided to remove that behaviour for a number of reasons:

+* A single system theme means users all have the same, consistent starting point

+* What users see on screen when they start using ASM matches the screenshots in the documentation and help videos.

+* The system now follows the law-of-least-surprise as users will only ever see the theme they've chosen themselves and others can no longer change it for them.

-All users can override their theme if they would like something else by clicking on their username at the top right, and then the "Change User Settings" menu option.
-If a user had previously selected a theme in this screen, it will not change.
+All users can choose their theme/colour scheme by clicking on their username at the top right, and then the "Change User Settings" menu option.